-- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan. - Land Use Ordinance: - All lots fall within the minimum and maximum lot sizes of 30,000-50,000 square feet (one lot 60,000 sf max) and frontage (100 feet or 50 feet on cul-de-sac) for cluster lots in the F zoning district. - Net residential density calculations are shown on the Plan. - No more than 30% of the lots have direct vehicular access onto an existing public road. - The total area of reserved open space equals or exceeds 50% of the gross land area of the property to be subdivided. - The open space reserved does not includes 50% of the land suitable for development.
-The applicant has submitted a waiver request from this standard.
-The preliminary plan shows ~48.88% of the net area provided in the common open space.
-The Board approved a waiver from this standard. - The open space in the subdivision is required to be contiguous but is shown as three areas on the preliminary plan.
+- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan. - Land Use Ordinance: - All lots fall within the minimum and maximum lot sizes of 30,000-50,000 square feet (one lot 60,000 sf max) and frontage (100 feet or 50 feet on cul-de-sac) for cluster lots in the F zoning district. - Net residential density calculations are shown on the Plan. - No more than 30% of the lots have direct vehicular access onto an existing public road. - The total area of reserved open space equals or exceeds 50% of the gross land area of the property to be subdivided. - The open space reserved includes 50% of the land suitable for development. - The open space in the subdivision is required to be contiguous but is shown as three areas on the preliminary plan.
 The Board approved a waiver from this standard.
 The January 7, 2019 preliminary plan shows two (2) areas of open space. - Subdivision Ordinance - A landscaping plan must be submitted with the Preliminary Plan. - Standard notes and the standard condition of approval must be shown on the plans. - The subdivision is utilizing the 20% density bonus to gain four (4) additional lots.
 In order to be eligible, the open space must be open for general public use, not just homeowners within the subdivision.
 Access easement for the open space must be recorded in the registry prior to the issuance of building permits.
-See Condition of Approval #2. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - Others:
+See Condition of Approval #2. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan. - In an email dated May 16, 2019 Town Engineer Mark Arienti, P.E., commented that the applicant should provide monumentation/pins at all lot corners in conformance with 911.A.3.b.
+One or more of the rear lot pins are missing on Lots 5, 8, 9, 10 and 11.

-- Chapter 221 Street Naming and Addressing: The Assessing Department approved the road name, Maysens Way, shown on the preliminary plan. - On April 24, 2018 the Town adopted a Moratorium Ordinance on Mineral Extraction.
+- Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - Others: - Chapter 221 Street Naming and Addressing: The Assessing Department approved the road name, Maysens Way, shown on the preliminary plan. - On April 24, 2018 the Town adopted a Moratorium Ordinance on Mineral Extraction.
 At the Development Team meeting on May 1, 2018 the applicant indicated that existing material found on site would be used for the construction of the roadway.
 The applicant should specify the amount of material that is proposed to be taken off site. - The preliminary plan submission dated June 4, 2018 states the area that will be occupied by the Phase 2 lots will be graded as generally shown on Sheet 7 of the plan se and the sand and gravel material that will be excavated from the Phase 2 area will be used by the landowner and is not intended for public sale.
 In an email dated June 14, 2018, Town Engineer Jon Earle P.E requested that the excess sand and gravel material be quantified. - The July 23, 2018 submission provides an estimate of excavation quantities of a net cut of 78,865 cubic yards. - The November 5, 2018 submission includes a revised road plan and profile.
 In an email dated November 20, 2018 Town Engineer Jon Earle, PE stated that it does appear that the work will result in the same amount of cut and fill volumes.
-He requested a submission in excavation quantities as part of the final plan submission.
+He requested a submission in excavation quantities as part of the final plan submission. - The revised plans that include only 11 house lots do not propose removal of a significant amount of fill material